-Purvottanasana (are-dah pur-voh-tah-NAH-sah-nah) is a sibling of bridge pose and plank pose.
+Purvottanasana (PUR-voh-tah-NAH-sah-nah) is a sibling of bridge pose and plank pose.
 Reverse plank may look intimidating for the shoulders, but there are several variations of the pose, all of which can help open the front of the body while strengthening the back.

 Philosophy and Origin: